AppFair/appfair.github.io/index.md

 When installing an app, users are presented with the list of entitlements that the app will request, such as file or network permissions, or access to hardware devices.
 These permissions are considered fundamental to the trust relationship between the app's user and the app's developer.

-Since changing the permissions the app is granted alters the terms of this trust relationship, the App Fair will not update an app whose `Sandbox.entitlements` have changes from the time the app was installed.
+Since changing the permissions the app is granted alters the terms of this trust relationship, the App Fair will not update an app whose `Sandbox.entitlements` properties have changed from the time the app was installed.
 Users will need to first manually un-install the app in order to then manually install the updated version of the app in order to get the app with the new entitlements.

 ### Can I distribute an Electron-style JavaScript app?